odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Fiscal Positions
 ~~~~~~~~~~~~~~~~
-Based on the purchase transactions the VAT can have different affections, this will be done
+Based on the purchase transactions, the VAT can have different affections.
+This will be done
 in Odoo using the default purchase fiscal positions.